BenWoodworth/knbt/README.md

 Using the same version of kotlinx.serialization is recommended since parts of its API required for custom formats are still experimental, and newer versions may have binary-incompatible changes that could break knbt's implementation.

+### Upgrading knbt

+While knbt is in beta (0.#.#), minor releases may have some breaking changes.
+To gracefully update, change the minor version one at a time (e.g. 0.1.0 -> 0.2.0 -> 0.3.0) and fix any deprecated/broken code.
+Replacement refactorings will be provided where possible to make these fixes easier to do.

 ## Gradle

 ```kotlin